suzumushi0/SoundObject_binary/README.md

 Furthermore, Doppler effect inevitably results from a moving acoustic source.
 Generally, sine waves whose frequency difference is 0.3% are distinguishable as different sounds.
 This fact implies that the recognizable Doppler effect results from an acoustic source whose speed exceeds approximately 1m/s.
 Since it is never high speed, SoundObject constantly adds Doppler effect when an acoustic source is moving.

 SoundObject is provided as a VST 3 plug-in for digital audio workstations (DAW) and supports 44.1KHz, 48KHz, and 96KHz sampling rates.
-OS environment is 64bit Windows 10.
+OS environments are 64bit Windows 10 and macOS 10.14.
 Refer to the following document for details.

 https://suzumushi0.hatenablog.com/entry/SOv1/SO_EN